A. Introduction

 Daily Site Use Fees

 Required year-round, all times, to access Breezy Point Sand Road and Sand Lot.
-The Off-Road permits allows for access to Breezy Point Tip only from September 16 to March 14.
+The Off-Road permit allows for access to Breezy Point Tip only from September 16 to March 14.

-2. Parking and After-Hours Access for Fishing Permit:
+Fishing Access Parking and After-Hours Access for Fishing Access Permit:

 Parking and After-Hours Access to allow for fishing access after regular park hours of operation and to park in certain locations within the park specifically for the activity of fishing.
 The permits are not fishing permits.